-Words are weapons-and yours could be very powerful.
+Words are weapons, Elizabeth, and yours could be very powerful.
 But you should prepare yourself.
 While I'm famous in some quarters, I'm infamous in others.

 I have a thick skin, Mr. Douglass.
-I don't know if my story will interest others, or how they'll react.
-What I know is I can't do this alone.
+I don't know if my story will interest others.
+What I know is I can't tell it alone.
 I need someone to help shape the narrative.

 I'll make an introduction, then-to James Redpath.
-He's a writer and editor of great reputation-and a powerful abolitionist voice.
+He's a writer and editor of great reputation and a powerful abolitionist voice.
 He's published my work, and that of many others.